 This study reinforces what we know regarding pregnancy in women with Fontan circulation.
 It has been known that women after Fontan procedure are at risk for delivering premature, small for gestational age infants.
 Particularly telling in this study was a mean birth weight of 1682 (range 600-2719) grams and median gestation at delivery of 34 weeks.
 Postpartum hemorrhage was extremely common, occurring in 50% of pregnancies, in the setting of a center recommending thromboprophylaxis for all women with Fontan circulation.
 Miscarriage remains a significant issue, particularly for women with baseline hypoxemia.
 Although women with Fontan circulation may tolerate pregnancy, maternal and fetal complications remain significant.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, Interventions and Structural Heart Disease

 Keywords: Anoxia, Abortion, Spontaneous, Arrhythmias, Cardiac, Fontan Procedure, Gestational Age, Heart Defects, Congenital, Maternal Mortality, Postpartum Hemorrhage, Premature Birth, Pregnancy, Pregnancy, Heterotopic, Pregnancy Outcome, Pregnancy Rate, Thromboembolism